-Unlike some cities, Shasta Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Shasta Lake are a mix of both white- and blue-collar jobs.
+Shasta Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shasta Lake is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Shasta Lake who work in office and administrative support (14.19%), sales jobs (12.04%), and personal care services (9.48%).

 The per capita income in Shasta Lake in 2010 was $20,537, which is lower middle income relative to California and the nation.
 This equates to an annual income of $82,148 for a family of four.
 However, Shasta Lake contains both very wealthy and poor people as well.

 Shasta Lake is a very ethnically-diverse city.
 The people who call Shasta Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shasta Lake residents report their race to be White, followed by Native American.
 Shasta Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.52% of the city’s residents.
 Important ancestries of people in Shasta Lake include Irish, English, Italian, and Swedish.